elastic/kibana/x-pack/legacy/plugins/alerting/README.md

 ### Example

 This example receives server and threshold as parameters.
-It will read the CPU usage of the server and fire actions if the reading is greater than the threshold.
+It will read the CPU usage of the server and schedule actions to be fired (by enqueueing them with the task manager) if the reading is greater than the threshold.

 ```
 import { schema } from '@kbn/config-schema';